Nintendo Land: Competitive attractions

-Luigi's Ghost Mansion, inspired by the 2001 Nintendo GameCube launch title Luigi's Mansion, is a game in which up to four players (dressed like Luigi, Mario, Waluigi and Wario) assume the roles of "ghost trackers" and explore a haunted house to hunt and capture a ghost, with the ghost being controlled by the player using the GamePad.
+Luigi's Ghost Mansion, inspired by the 2001 Nintendo GameCube launch title Luigi's Mansion, is a game in which up to four players (dressed like Luigi, Mario, Waluigi and Wario) assume the roles of "ghost trackers" and explore a haunted house to hunt and capture a ghost being controlled by the player using the GamePad.
 Each level is set on a different floor with different layouts of rooms and hallways, and the action is viewed from above, showing the entire floor and the location of all players.
 The trackers must find the ghost player, who remains invisible on the television screen, and decrease its health (a numerical value from 0 to 100) by shining their flashlights upon it.
 Meanwhile, the ghost must sneak up and ambush each tracker to make them faint.
 The ghost's proximity to a tracker is made known when that player's Wii Remote begins to vibrate, and different events or conditions may cause the ghost to temporarily become visible to all trackers.
 Fainted trackers can be revived by the others by using their flashlights, though flashlight energy is in limited reserve and must be restored by picking up battery items.
 The ghost wins if all the trackers have fainted; the trackers win if they decrease the ghost's health to zero.